All I did was add an extra square of baking chocolate. Easy!

-Update: I have no idea what happened, but feel the need to responsibly tell you what happened.
-I wanted to make the frosting (now in 2022).
-I doubled the recipe.
+A Frosting recipe: I doubled the recipe.
 I used chocolate chips (2 oz) instead of the baking chocolate.
-The result was a very liquidy mixture - not a frosting!
-So, I added 1/2 cup vanilla whey protein and put the mixture in the fridge and used it as frosting on top of cupcakes when it solidified a bit more.
+I added 1/2 cup vanilla whey protein and put the mixture in the fridge and used it as frosting on top of cupcakes when it solidified a bit more.
 It was delicious.
-I can't see that using unsweetened baking chocolate vs chocolate chips would make that much difference?
-Who knows, but this was my experience today.

 Milk Chocolate: